 There are many brands of gel stain to choose from, but I want to share with you the two that are my absolute favorites!
 These include Dixie Belle’s No Pain Gel Stain and General Finishes Java Gel Stain.

-Next, I’ll walk you through the easy steps to creating a beautiful finish using a gel stain.
+Next, I’ll walk you through the easy steps on how to apply gel stain for a beautiful finish.
 For this tutorial I am talking about applying gel stain to a tabletop.
-Gel staining is not hard, but I do have a Freebie Download of Six Essentials for Gel Staining Projects and Gel Staining Tips below:
+Gel staining is not hard, but I do have some tips for success that I’ll review later in the post.
+Hopefully you’ll find those helpful!

 - Sanding pads: (optional) variable grits from 80 to 220.
 To keep it simple for a simple scuff prep sanding without totally removing the original finish use a 180 grit to 220 grit.

 - Lint-Free Cloth Rags, Stain Applicator Pad, and/or Foam Brush

 - Paper Towels or Shop Towels for Cleanup